BorgWarner (BWA) Gains But Lags Market: What You Should Know

-Heading into today, shares of the auto parts supplier had lost 6.58% over the past month, lagging the Auto-Tires-Trucks sector's gain of 22.6% and the S&P 500's gain of 2.65% in that time.
+Prior to today's trading, shares of the auto parts supplier had gained 2.01% over the past month.
+This has lagged the Auto-Tires-Trucks sector's gain of 17.98% and the S&P 500's gain of 3.98% in that time.

 BorgWarner will be looking to display strength as it nears its next earnings release, which is expected to be August 2, 2023.
-The company is expected to report EPS of $1.14, up 8.57% from the prior-year quarter.
+On that day, BorgWarner is projected to report earnings of $1.14 per share, which would represent year-over-year growth of 8.57%.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $4.3 billion, up 14.49% from the year-ago period.

 Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $4.72 per share and revenue of $17.38 billion.
 These totals would mark changes of +2.61% and +10.02%, respectively, from last year.

-Any recent changes to analyst estimates for BorgWarner should also be noted by investors.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
+It is also important to note the recent changes to analyst estimates for BorgWarner.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 4.95% lower.
-BorgWarner currently has a Zacks Rank of #3 (Hold).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 4.95% lower within the past month.
+BorgWarner is currently sporting a Zacks Rank of #3 (Hold).

-Valuation is also important, so investors should note that BorgWarner has a Forward P/E ratio of 9.62 right now.
-For comparison, its industry has an average Forward P/E of 15.46, which means BorgWarner is trading at a discount to the group.
+In terms of valuation, BorgWarner is currently trading at a Forward P/E ratio of 9.78.
+This valuation marks a discount compared to its industry's average Forward P/E of 15.65.

-Also, we should mention that BWA has a PEG ratio of 0.68.
+Investors should also note that BWA has a PEG ratio of 0.69 right now.
 This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Automotive - Original Equipment was holding an average PEG ratio of 0.68 at yesterday's closing price.
+Automotive - Original Equipment stocks are, on average, holding a PEG ratio of 0.69 based on yesterday's closing prices.

 The Automotive - Original Equipment industry is part of the Auto-Tires-Trucks sector.
-This group has a Zacks Industry Rank of 163, putting it in the bottom 36% of all 250+ industries.
+This group has a Zacks Industry Rank of 124, putting it in the top 50% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report